 The Filter by option allows you to choose whether to view just the messages between you and the customer, or just notifications from the customer.
 A notification is often an alert sent to all suppliers included in the Bid Request.
 A common notification would be a date extension to allow more time to respond to the bid.
 You may also choose ALL to view both messages and notifications together.

 Suppliers may have questions that are not related specifically to the bid and want to communicate general messages or questions.
 A Customer/Supplier forum is built into Unimarket to allow customers and suppliers to communicate within the Unimarket tool.

 To access this forum, follow these steps:

-- Log in to Unimarket and find the Tasks menu in the top right hand corner and choose Customers.
+- Log in to Unimarket and find the Menu bar in the top left and choose Customers.